 Written by Lindsay Moses.

-See Part 2 of this series to get a deeper look into the energy frameworks and policies to this effect.
+See Part 3 of this series to get a deeper look into the funding commitments that may hinder the effectiveness of policy implemented.

 Moira Levy, “Climate change demands Eskom reform” in New Agenda: South African Journal of Social and Economic Policy Volume 2021, Issue 80 ( Jul 2021) Institute for African Alternatives (IFAA), p.42-3.

 Goldberg, A 2015, The economic impact of load shedding : the case of South African retailers, MBA Mini-dissertation, University of Pretoria, Pretoria, viewed yymmdd http://hdl.handle.net/2263/52398

 GN 837 GG 44989 ‘Electricity Regulation Act (4/2006): Amendment of Notice: Licensing Exemption and Registration Notice’.

 Electricity Regulation Act No 4. of 2006, s 7.